khanhnamle1994/tweetme-django/README.md

 What are we going to learn:

-Ajax + jQuery to "Tweet" messages
+* Ajax + jQuery to "Tweet" messages

-Tag users directly (@user)
+* Tag users directly (@user)

-Use Hashtags (#newtag)
+* Use Hashtags (#newtag)

-Integrate Bootstrap
+* Integrate Bootstrap

-Using an Ajax form within a Bootstrap Modal
+* Using an Ajax form within a Bootstrap Modal

-Django Rest Framework
+* Django Rest Framework

-Follow users (via Ajax)
+* Follow users (via Ajax)

-Like posts (via Ajax)
+* Like posts (via Ajax)

-Retweet posts (via Ajax)
+* Retweet posts (via Ajax)

-Class Based Views
+* Class Based Views

-Custom Template Tags
+* Custom Template Tags

-Counting characters in a form
+* Counting characters in a form

-Basic Registration
+* Basic Registration

-And much more!
+* And much more!

 We do everything step-by-step so even if you're an absolute beginner, you can follow along.
 Cheers!

+What am I going to get from this course?

+* Build a real service like Twitter.com

+* A deeper understanding of Django

+* Build projects that rely on an API using the Django Rest Framework

+* Working with AJAX and jQuery

+* Auto-generate hashtags and hashtag filter (#yourtag)

+* Build projects using Django 1.10

+* Integrate Bootstrap (getbootstrap.com) as a front end framework